Buyer’s Guide: Emergency Radios

 Ensure that you’ll always have access to must-hear news and alerts with the right emergency radio for your needs.

 Unlike standard radios, emergency radios can receive warnings and notifications from VHF (very high frequency) public service band stations.
-Users may listen to dedicated weather channels or set the radio to alert them when a weather or disaster warning is issued.
+Users of emergency radios may listen to dedicated weather channels or set the radio to alert them when a weather or disaster warning is issued.
 And, yes, you can access basic AM/FM stations on an emergency radio too.

 - IPAWS (Integrated Public Alert and Warning System): The IPAWS system, maintained by FEMA (Federal Emergency Management Agency), broadcasts three major types of alerts: imminent threats, presidential pronouncements, and AMBER (missing person) alerts.